 1. Driver Error

-Driver error is far and away the most likely cause of truck crashes… 10 times more likely than any other factor… according to the Federal Motor Carrier Safety Administration (FMCSA).
+Driver error is far and away from the most likely cause of truck crashes… 10 times more likely than any other factor… according to the Federal Motor Carrier Safety Administration (FMCSA).
 The most common reason for driver error cited on police accident reports are fatigue, distraction, inattention and substance abuse.
 Nearly 18% of the fatalities in highway truck-related accidents are the truck’s driver, with 72% of the fatalities being sustained by drivers or passengers of other vehicles.

 2. Truck Equipment Failure

 Equipment failures are the second most common cause of truck crashes which include design and manufacturing errors like defective tires, reverse-detection warning devices or improper maintenance of brakes and tires.
-Every truck driver and company is required by the FMCSA to perform pre-trip inspections and regular maintenance of their trucks year round.
+Every truck driver and company is required by the FMCSA to perform pre-trip inspections and regular maintenance of their trucks year-round.
 Unfortunately, guidelines are easy to ignore with predictable, yet preventable, annual increases in accidents, serious injuries — and death.

 3. Weather Conditions

 Commercial truck drivers don’t always account for bad weather limitations, the third most common cause for big rig accidents.
 The bigger the vehicle, the more susceptible they are to weather conditions which has a major impact on their safety.
-Their weight combined with their heavy loads make braking distances even longer in bad weather.
+Their weight combined with their heavy loads makes braking distances even longer in bad weather.
 Trucks cannot stop as quickly or steer as easily as cars.